tenon-io/php-bulk-test/CONTRIBUTING.md

 * [Issue a pull request](https://help.github.com/articles/using-pull-requests)
 * Drink beer.

-You can further be a good citizen by adding your custom JS files to the JSHint and JSCS tasks in the Grunt file.
+You can further be a good citizen by adding your custom JS files to the JSHint task in the Grunt file.

 ## Building
 Once you've made your changes/ created your examples, run the Grunt tasks.
 In terminal, just enter: `grunt`.
 This will run all of the Grunt tasks, including making a deployment-ready copy of everything and placing it into the `/dist/` folder.
 You can now upload/ deploy the contents of that folder anywhere you like.